One-Shot Classical-Quantum Capacity and Hypothesis Testing

-The results of Section \ref{sec:main} apply to the transmission of a message in a single use of a channel.
-Obviously, a channel that is used $n$ times can always be modeled as one big single-use channel.
-We can thus employ Theorems~\ref{thm:upper} and~\ref{thm:lower} to derive the known asymptotic expressions for the capacity of channels that are used many times.
-The simplest such case is that of a memoryless channel.
-Here we can directly apply Stein's lemma to recover the well-known Holevo-Schumacher-Westmoreland Theorem \cite{holevo98,schumacherwestmoreland97} which says that the capacity of a memoryless channel is given by
+\emph{Asymptotic Analysis.|}Theorem~\ref{thm:main} applies to the transmission of a message in a single use of the channel.
+Obviously, a channel that can be used $n$ times can always be modeled as one big single-use channel.
+We can thus retrieve the known expressions for the (usual) capacity of channels, i.e., the average number of bits that can be transmitted per channel use in the limit where the channel is used arbitrarily often and the error $\epsilon$ approaches $0$.
+Most generally, a channel that can be used an arbitrary number of times is characterized by a sequence of mappings $x_n\mapsto \rho^n$, $n\in\{1,2,\ldots\}$, where $x_n \in \set{X}_n$ represents an input state over $n$ channel-uses \footnote{Here $\set{X}_n$ cannot be replaced by $\set{X}^{\times n}$, which only represents \emph{product} states.}, and where $\rho^n$ is a density operator on $\Hilbert{B}^{\otimes n}$.
+Note that such a channel need not have any structure such as ``causality'' as defined in \cite{kretschmannwerner05}.
+From Theorem \ref{thm:main} it immediately follows that the capacity of any channel is given by